Frequently Asked Questions

 Instant transfer through PayPal is the only payment method I can accept.
-No e-checks, and no third party payments accepted.
+No e-checks, and no third party payments.

 A verified PayPal account with a confirmed shipping address is required for purchase.
 I will ship to the exact name and address Paypal provides with the payment.

 After you place your order, a PayPal invoice should arrive within 2 hours.
-PayPal may not send a timely notification, so if you haven't received an email from them within that timeframe, check your PayPal account log to find the invoice.
-You have 24 hours to pay, after which time the hold will be released from the bear and the order will be cancelled.
+PayPal's notifications are sometimes delayed, so if you haven't received an email from them within that timeframe please check your PayPal account log to find the invoice.
+You have 24 hours from the time I create the invoice to pay, after which time the hold will be released from the bear and the order will be canceled.

-I pay all of the transaction fees, and insist on "Payment for Goods" which allows me to print postage with a commercial discount through PayPal.
+I, the seller, will pay the transaction fees, and must insist on "Payment for Goods" which allows me to print postage with a commercial discount through PayPal.

 Do you accept layaway payments?

-**Please remember: PayPal's buyer protection is voided if a buyer makes multiple payments toward a single purchase (which is the case any time you're using a layaway arrangement).
-Please be careful and only make layaway arrangements with sellers you know and trust.
+**Please remember: PayPal's buyer protection is typically nullified if a buyer makes multiple payments toward a single purchase, which is the case any time you're utilizing a layaway arrangement.
+Please be careful and only agree to layaway arrangements with sellers you know and trust.